Alakazam03/ELK-Tutorial/README.md

 ```

 You can check if elasticsearch is up and running at localhost:9200 </br>
-Open another terminal and proceed for kibana
+Open another terminal and proceed for kibana. </br>
+Kibana helps visualizing data using after querying using elastic search.

 # kibana